 Participant Contributions - Participants may elect to make pre-tax contributions up to 50% of pre-tax annual compensation, up to the statutory maximum of \$16,500 for 2010.
-In addition, employees participating in the Plan may make additional contributions (that are not matched by employer contributions) from 1% to 10% of specified compensation on a current, after-tax basis, subject to certain limitations imposed by law.
-Certain eligible participants (age 50 and over) are permitted to contribute an additional \$5,500 as a catch up contribution, resulting in a total pre-tax contribution of \$22,000 for 2010.
+Certain eligible participants (age 50 and over) are permitted to contribute an additional \$5,500 as a catch up contribution, resulting in a maximum pre-tax contribution of \$22,000 for 2010.
+Participants may change their contribution investment direction on a daily basis.